cogentcore/core/README.md

 * really want an additional spacing parameter on layout -- needs to be separate from margin / padding which just apply to the frame-like property -- easy

-* add new TableGrid widget that combines a Frame Grid Layout with a top row of header action labels that just grab the sizes from the grid, and also supports clicking to select sort order

 * grid not using spans